TissyTheSavior/form-guard/README.md

 if the validation fails we return a string that is the error message to display.

 ### Rules API
-To be able to create, validate against rules, and display errors that make sense there are a few properties and methods at your disposal.
+To be able to create, validate against rules, and display errors that make sense.
+There are a few properties and methods at your disposal.

 - value
  > The value of the input